Michigan Gun Rights Restoration

 Under certain circumstances, a judge can set aside a felony conviction through expungement.
 An expungement does not result in the federal restoration of firearms rights.

 Although judges are frequently reluctant to set aside a felony conviction through an expungement, the lawyers with LEWIS & DICKSTEIN, P.L.L.C. have achieved unparalleled success clearing felony convictions from our client’s records.
 You might qualify for a felony expungement in Michigan after 3 to 7 years following your release from jail or probation, whichever was later.
-The expungement process and eligibility are governed under multiple statutes, collectively called the “clean slatelegislation.
+The expungement process and eligibility for expungement are controlled by multiple statutes, collectively called the “clean slatelegislation.
 An individual’s eligibility for expungement is determined based on the number of felony and misdemeanor convictions and the types of offenses.
 Unfortunately, even if a judge grants your expungement, your federal firearms rights are not restored.
 If you have questions about your expungement eligibility or want the assistance of a lawyer with vast experience and a track record of winning, call LEWIS & DICKSTEIN, P.L.L.C. for a free consultation.

 If you do not qualify for expungement because you have more than three felony convictions, you may still have options.
 If an attorney can find a way to clear your record of convictions that make you ineligible for an expungement, you may become eligible.
 For example, if you have four felony convictions and one is dismissed or removed, you may become eligible.